gorvelyfab/zyxel-backup-utils/README.md

 #### Requirements

-* nmap (Install can be done with your package manager)
+* nmap (Installation can be done with your package manager)

 #### Documentation